JeffreyYu1/JeffreyYu1.github.io/essays/Reflection on UI FrameWorks.md

 ## Why UI Frameworks?
   UI Frameworks (also know as User Interface Frameworks) are interfaces that aid in the development of front end applications and websites.
 There are many UI Frameworks out there like Bootstrap, Foundation, and Semantic UI.
 Many may say that learning any UI Framework in general is too complicated and that HTML and CSS is enough.
 But let me ask you this, do you think all the great websites out on the internet rely on just HTML and CSS?
 The answer would be no because building a good website from just those two alone would be too time consuming.
 We live in an era where every task thrown at us is either has to be done quickly or we just want to finish that task already.</br>
   <br/>
   One of main benefits of using an UI Framework is that its far more efficient and faster to use.
 Some frameworks are designed to help you create more beautiful websites by providing you templetes/classes that help you create a basic setup for you to modify.
+Instead of starting from scratch for your website, you can essentially start of with a template of what you want.
+Using UI Frameworks can improve your desgin of your current website already.
+If one doesn't know how to create a certain style, some Frameworks have simpler ways of creating that style.

 <img class="ui medium right floated image" src="../images/semantic.png">